Is payment required to start?

 If the route is too rushed or missing key facts, the right answer is to slow down, simplify, or ask for one more detail.

-The first note is meant to make the route easier to judge before anything gets booked.
+The first note is meant to make the route and agency decision easier to judge before anything gets booked.
 It marks what can work, what is fragile, and what should change first.

-The first step is a private route verdict, not a deposit, card form, or forced quote.
+The first step is a private route and agency-fit review, not a deposit, card form, or forced quote.

 Your request is not posted publicly and is not mass-sent to agencies for bidding.